Zilliqa/zilliqa-js/README.md

 #### webpack

-To build an all-in-one static js file, run `yarn build:web`.
+To build an all-in-one static js file, first install `webpack` globally using `yarn global add webpack`.
+Then run `yarn build:web`.
 This will generate a `dist` folder in the current path, which contains a file called `zilliqa.min.js`.
 It can be used in normal html file.
 (A more specific example please refer to `example/webpack`)

+*NOTE: there may be some issue to install webpack with npm, thus using yarn is a recommended way*

 ## Licence